 6 reasons David Wright belongs in the Hall of Fame

 David Wright's Hall of Fame case, like his playing career, is largely overshadowed by questions of what could have been.
-But bad luck doesn't tell his entire story, and he shouldn't be a one-and-done player.
+But bad luck doesn't tell his entire story, which is why he wasn't one-and-done on the ballot.

 One of the best third basemen of his era in his nine-year prime, Wright was a seven-time All-Star, took home two Gold Gloves and two Silver Slugger Awards, put up a few strong National League MVP cases and led an oft-maligned club in a major media market before having his momentum slowed by injuries.
 His body of work was short, but it certainly wasn't lacking.

-As Wright hits the Baseball Writers' Association of America ballot for the first time in 2024, here¡¯s a look at six reasons why he belongs in the Hall of Fame.
+As Wright heads into his second year on the Baseball Writers' Association of America ballot, here¡¯s a look at six reasons why he belongs in the Hall of Fame.

 1. Wright stacks up better than you think